 § That’s why Paul includes “thanksgiving” in Philippians 4:6: "When your anxiety detector lets you know that you are indeed anxious and filled with worry, make your concerns known to God, with all kinds of praying sprinkled liberally with thanksgiving for all the amazing things God has already done to reveal His love and faithfulness."
 (TW paraphrase)

 § I have a blog entry on this, too, entitled Worrying About Worry posted on Sept.
 23, 2009.
-You might also want to watch my VCC about what God is like from April 30, 2017 by clicking here (it will again open in a separate window).

 o Remember His Word.